wwwebman/react-good-practices/README.md

 # React Good Practices Guide
-This guide for those React ninjas who want to improve their coding culture.
-If you are here the hope is not died ... :pray:

 ## TL;DR
 As a developers we do a lot of wrong things before we find "The Golden Fleece" of hight quality, good architecture, great performance.
 We try to figure out what is the best engineering solution for our aplication.
 When we start working on project most of us have [YAGNI][yagni] syndrome, someone [premature optimization][premature] problems, some devs may not be aware of [DRY-KISS-LESS][dry-kiss-less] and so on.
 If I am talking about you it's time to make you happy by answering on most of questions.